hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 centroid!
 Our scheme does not do away with all the messiness of the orbits.
-But it does provide a simple way to organise and read off some of their basic properties, and generalises in a beautiful way the concentric spheres of the Bloch ball.
+But it does provide a simple way to organise and read off some of their basic properties, and generalises in a reasonably natural way the concentric spheres of the Bloch ball.

 <!-- https://en.wikipedia.org/wiki/Bloch_sphere -->